 Here the sets $C_n^1, \ldots, C_n^4$ are four of the $M^2$ sets $C_{n}^j=\overline{J_j\setminus F_n^j}$ chosen such that the corresponding sets $J^j$, $j=1,\ldots,4$ intersect in a point $x$ and are numbered as indicated in Figure~\ref{fig:J_j}.
 The factor in front of the summation in each $E_i$ indicates how many times this particular intersection configuration occurs in the union $C_{n}=\bigcup_{j=1}^{M^2} C_{n}^j$ taking into account all symmetries.

-In view of Remark~\ref{rem:conv-of-series}, formula \eqref{eq:Yk-limit-dim2-1} is valid for $k=0$ for all $p$ such that $D>0$, i.e.\ for $p\in(1/M^2,1]$, and for $k=1$ for all $p$ such that $D>1$, i.e.\ $p\in(1/M,1]$, provided that all the sums in the terms $E_1,\ldots, E_4$ are finite (which we show below).
-While for $E_1$ we will again employ the one-dimensional case, the last three summands $E_2, E_3$ and $E_4$ vanish for $k=1$, since the involved intersections contain at most one point.
+{Theorem~\ref{thm:Zk-limit-general2} asserts that, for $k=0$, formula \eqref{eq:Yk-limit-dim2-1} is valid for all $p\in(1/M^2,1]$, and for $k=1$ for all $p\in(1/M,1]$.} While for $E_1$ we will again employ the one-dimensional case, the last three summands $E_2, E_3$ and $E_4$ vanish for $k=1$, since the involved intersections contain at most one point.
 For $k=0$ these terms can be obtained by direct inspection of the intersections of the $C_{n}^j$.

 \begin{lem} Suppose $p>1/M^2$.
 Then, for $k=0$, the terms $E_2, E_3$ and $E_4$ in \eqref{eq:Yk-limit-dim2-1} are given by

 \end{lem} \begin{proof} In all three intersection configurations of the sets $C_{n}^j$ considered here, the intersection contains at most one point, $x$, cf.\ Figure~\ref{fig:J_j}.
 For each of the sets $C_{n}^j$ to contain $x$ it is necessary, that at least in one of the sets $F^j_k$, $k=1,\ldots, n$ the $k$-th level subsquare intersecting $x$ is discarded (which happens with probability $1-p^n$).
 Thus, by independence, we obtain for the intersections of $\ell=2,3$ or $4$ of these sets